-Path analysis is based on the following assumptions: (1) relation among variables is linear and additive; and (2) considers the model which contains only one-direction causal loop (recursive).
-Parameter estimation method in PLS is using ordinary least square (OLS), which was carried out to each equation, partially.
-The estimation covers: (1) weight estimate to determine the score of latent variables; (2) path estimate of the relationships among latent variables and estimation loading between latent variables and their indicators; and (3) mean and intercept for indicators and latent variables (Cham et al., 2012; Ghozali & Latan, 2015b; Hair et al., 2014; Sarstedt et al., 2017; Ullman & Bentler, 2013; Vinzi et al., 2010).
-The calculation process is carried out iteratively, and iteration will be terminated once the convergent condition is attained.
+Path analysis is based on the following assumptions: (1) relation among variables is linear and additive; and (2) consider on the model which contains only one-direction causal loop (recursive).
+Parameter estimation method in PLS is using ordinary least square (OLS), which carried out to each equation, partially.
+The estimation covers: (1) weight estimate to determine the score of latent variables; (2) path estimate that relationships among latent variables and estimation loading between latent variables and their indicators; and (3) mean and intercept for indicators and latent variables (Cham et al., 2012; Ghozali & Latan, 2015b; Hair et al., 2014; Sarstedt et al., 2017; Ullman & Bentler, 2013; Vinzi et al., 2010).
+The calculation process is carried out iteratively, where and iteration will be terminated once the convergent condition is attained.
 The model specification is identified based on theories and relevant concepts.

-The goodness of fit (GoF) model is measured y using R-square of latent dependent variable with the same interpretation of the regression; Q-square predictive relevant for a structural model's used-, to measure the goodness of observation value resulted by the model and estimation parameter.
-Q-square value of > 0shows that the model has predictive relevance.
+The goodness of Fit (GoF) model is measured by using R-square of latent dependent variable which same interpretation with that of regression; Q-square predictive relevant for a structural model is used\, to measure the goodness of observation value that resulted by the model and estimation parameter.
+Q-square value of > 0 shows that the model has predictive relevance.
 Convergent validity test is to see the correlation between the score of reflexive indicator and a score of latent variables.
-For this, loading score of 0.5-0.6 is considered sufficient in the case of 3-7 indicators for each construct.
+For this, loading score of 0.5 - 0.6 is considered sufficient in the case of 3 - 7 indicators for each construct.
 Discriminant validity is carried out to compare the value of the square root of average variance extracted (AVE) for each construct, with a value of correlation among other constructs in the model.
 If the construct's AVE is bigger than other construct's correlation, then the model's discriminant validity is good.
 It is recommended that the value of measurement should be above 0.50.
 Group of indicators that measure particular should have composite reliability score of 0.7, even though it is not an absolute standard (Ghozali & Latan, 2015b; Hair et al., 2014; Valentini & Damasio, 2016).